Department: Comparative Biomedical Sciences

 FINDING, E. J. T., JONES, I. D., FUENTES, V. L. & MENZIES-GOW, N. J. (2011) Flow-Mediated Vasodilation in Healthy Ponies.
 Journal of Veterinary Internal Medicine 25, 669-669

-Liz has taught both clinical and preclinical BVetMed and BSc students.
+Liz currently teaches preclinical BVetMed and BSc students with her main focus being cardiovascular and endocrine physiology.
 In 2017 she was awarded the Jim Bee Award for Outstanding Tutor.
 She obtained Fellowship of the Higher Education Authority (FHEA) in 2019.

 Liz's specific interests are in cardiology, coagulation and in any diseases where the endothelium may have a role!